michaelyatco/choredoor/ChoreDoorMaster.md

 }
 ```

-Task: An important global variable must be created at this point since it will be very useful for your `isClicked()` function and as well as other __JavaScript__ functions in this game.
+Task: An important global variable must be created at this point since it will be very useful for your `isClicked()` function as well as other __JavaScript__ functions in this game.

 Create another global variable called `closedDoorPath` and assign this url as its value:
 ```html